Skip to main content

 Server NameDisplays the database server name.

-User NameDisplays the username used to connect to the configured database server.
+User NameDisplays the username used to connect to the database.

 SMTP Settings

-This tab enables you to view and configure SMTP-based email server settings.
-The Control Room uses these settings to send users notifications based on subscribed alerts.
+This tab allows you to configure SMTP-based email settings.
+The AI Command Center uses these settings to send notifications for subscribed alerts.

 Authentication Types